 Last day to drop with a 50% refund of tuition.
 No refund of ancillary fees or January/February U-Passes.

-Registration opens for Summer 2015 term (approximate).
+Registration opens for Summer 2019 term.

 Deadline for other Western universities to receive application forms for graduate students to take courses elsewhere under the Western Deans' Agreement.

 See all the Dates and Deadlines for Spring 2019.

 - Re-Opening of Ethics Database, the existing Human Ethics system, Ethics Database, has been re-opened to accept new applications, amendments and renewals.

 - Submit Your Profile: Be Featured On Our Website that offers you the opportunity to position yourself at the forefront of potential employers.

 - Call Out for Research Participants: We can help you advertise your SFU ethics-approved research.
 Research that has been approved by SFU ethics will be featured in a weekly round-up on our blog.

 - StudentCare Mobile allows you to submit your GSS Health & Dental Plan claims quickly and securely.

 - My SSP is a free service available to all SFU students for access to immediate or ongoing, confidential support - accessible from anywhere in the world by phone or through the downloadable app.

 - The SFSS/GSS legal clinic takes place monthly on the Burnaby campus.
 Fill out the application to book an appointment.